-Think you may need root canals in Toronto?
-Root canal procedure is a set of specialized treatments designed to treat problems of the nerve tissue (soft pulp) inside the tooth.
-While some may think of it as a painful treatment, the procedure is no more uncomfortable than a tooth filling.
-It’s one of the more effective ways of providing tooth pain relief.
+Think you may need a root canal?
+The root canal procedure consists of a set of specialized treatments designed to treat problems of the nerve tissue (soft pulp) inside the tooth.
+While some may think of it as a painful treatment, the procedure is no more uncomfortable than a tooth ﬁlling.
+It is one of the more effective ways of providing tooth pain relief.

 The idea of root canal procedures come with pain and complications is a myth.
 It is true that infection in the tooth’s nerve tissue can be extremely painful, but having a root canal results in eliminating this acute pain – not causing it.